LaFosseAcademy/rlam/session_notes.md

 11. **Point out** that we are using `xlim` and `ylim` to trim our graph and make it more straightforward to read
 12. **Display** the visual:
 ![chart_2](./assets/mpl_chart_2.png)

+## VISUAL 3 - Analysis of the performance of the USD against four other currencies between 2022-24
+### VISUAL 3 - The Data